apache/calcite/connector/tableau/calcite-jdbc/README.md

 The parts of the connector are:
  * `connector-dialog.tcd` - The connection dialog UI for Tableau.
  * `connectionBuilder.js` - The script that creates the JDBC
    connection URL from the properties passed from the connection dialog.
  * `connectionRequired.js` - Indicates which properties are
    required to make a connection
  * `connectionResolver.tdr` - Indicates to Tableau the other
    files to be used in the connector
- * `dialect_plugin.tdd` - File providing the mapping from
-    Tableau's AST to Calcite's SQL dialect
+ * `dialect.tdd` - File providing the mapping from Tableau's AST to Calcite's SQL dialect
  * `manifest.xml` - The top-level file giving driver metadata

 To run the connector in development, see